 We have a few better ideas.
 Here's a shortlist of the most wonderfully entertaining places to waste time on the internet outside of email and social media.
 Get ready to bookmark your favorites.

-The 20 Best Websites For Wasting Time on the Internet
+Best Websites on the Internet

 WaitButWhy is one of my favorite places to spend time on the internet.
 Every week or so, a guy named Tim Urban churns out one, really long, really awesome article.
 (Seriously, they're canonical.
 You can kill a lot of time reading just one of them.)